paulobrecht/CircuitQueueing/README.md

 A solar energy efficiency project using Curb home energy monitoring, a raspberry pi, the ecobee API, and some relays in the electrical panel.
 The project forces large household appliances into a priority hierarchy, forcing them to run one or two at a time, and preventing some from running at night and high rate electrical utility hours.

-## The main idea is this:
+## The main idea:

 A Raspberry pi and solid state relays in the electrical panel can turn on or off the two water heaters and/or the pool pump by interrupting the current at the breaker.
 The python scripts for this logic are all executed by cron.
-Cron actually launches an associated .sh file, which in turn launches the .py script.
+Cron usually launches an associated .sh file, which in turn launches the .py script.

 + `crontab.txt`... a dump of the crontab, performed in `dailyTidy.sh`
 + `getAccessToken.py`... the Curb API access token has to be refreshed daily.